São Tomé: Geography

-Important as a port, São Tomé is located on Ana Chaves Bay in the northeast of São Tomé Island, and Ilhéu das Cabras lies nearby offshore.
-São Tomé is located northeast of Trindade, southeast of Guadalupe and northwest of Santana.
-It is linked to these towns by a highway which encircles almost the entire island of São Tomé.
-It is linked to Cape Verde by a weekly ferry.
+Important as a port, São Tomé is on Ana Chaves Bay in the northeast of São Tomé Island, and Ilhéu das Cabras lies nearby offshore.
+São Tomé is northeast of Trindade, southeast of Guadalupe and northwest of Santana.
+It is linked to these towns by a highway that encircles almost the entire island of São Tomé.

 Features of the town include the Presidential Palace, the cathedral, and a cinema.
 The city is also home to schools, and middle schools, high schools, one polytechnic, two markets, three radio stations, the public television station TVSP, several clinics and hospitals, the country's main airport – São Tomé International Airport (with direct regular scheduled flights to Angola, Gabon, Ghana and Portugal as well as occasional domestic flights to Príncipe), and many squares (praças).
 São Tomé also serves as the centre of the island's road and bus networks The town is well known for the tchiloli playing.